Request Demo

 What is the importance of consumer buying behavior?
 This article outlines several of them.

-1. Consumer Differentiation:
+1. Consumer differentiation:

 In marketing, consumer differentiation is a way to distinguish a consumer from several other consumers.
 This helps to make a target group of consumers with the same or similar behavior.